The empowerment of women in society

-The time has come to face ourselves and begin this personal and at the same time common process towards empowerment, but how do we become an empowered woman in today's society?
-By being the protagonists of our own history.
+The time has come to face ourselves and begin this personal and at the same time common process towards empowerment, but How do we manage to be an empowered woman within today's society?
+By being the protagonists of our own story.

-Women's week is coming and we believe it is important to start this article by motivating the change in the role of women in society.
-It is something that began on March 8, 1857, a group of women textile workers in New York went on strike to protest working conditions.
-It was one of the first demonstrations where women began to claim their rights.
+Women's week is here, and we believe it is important to start this article by motivating the change in the role of women in society.
+It is something that began on March 8, 1857, when a group of textile workers in New York went on strike to protest working conditions.
+It was one of the first demonstrations where women began to demand their rights.

-Universal suffrage made a difference and changed the course of history.
-We were able to vote in 1933 and 1936, but after that we were unable to vote for 40 years.
-We recovered our right to vote in 1977, to be more exact, 42 years ago.
+With universal suffrage, the difference was marked and the course of history changed.
+We were able to vote in 1933 and 1936, but after that we were 40 years without being able to do so.
+We regained our right to vote in 1977, to be more exact, 42 years ago.
 This means that Spanish women have only voted in approximately 12 general elections.

-And little by little we have been able to make progress in other areas, although there are still many areas to improve.
+And little by little we have been able to advance in other areas, although there are still many to improve.

-However, if we do not defend it first of all within our closest circle, how are we going to want it to change in society?
-It is a task that is not easy, which, as we have mentioned above, is a movement that has been going on for some time.
-Therefore, it is important to appreciate our values and attitudes and instill them from the younger generations to the current ones, so that this does not cease to make sense.
+However, if we don't defend it first within our closest circle, how can we expect it to change in society?
+It is a task that is not easy, which, as we have mentioned before, is a movement that has been going on for some time.
+Therefore, it is important to appreciate our values and attitudes and instill them from the small generations to the current ones, so that this does not cease to make sense.

-Here is the point of view of four women from the Aticco team on the empowerment of women in society:
+Next, we share the perspective of four women from the Aticco team on the empowerment of women in society:

 “What is not seen” by Elena Belloso